dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 ### Testing
-You can run a suite of tests against Butterflow to ensure everything is set up properly with `python setup.py test`, or just `nosetests` or `nosetests2`, if you have [nose](https://nose.readthedocs.org/en/latest/) installed.
+You can run a suite of tests against Butterflow to ensure everything is set up properly with `python setup.py test`.
 Tests will fail if you don't have OpenCL set up.

 ### Installing outside of a virtualenv
 To install Butterflow outside of a virtual environment, first exit your